omkar0496/project_documentation/chapter1/configuration.md

 #### In Setting section

-- **Hostname, IP Address :** hostname and IP of appliance is shown
+- **Hostname, IP Address :** hostname and IP of appliance is shown.

-- **Company Name :** Company Name is shown but we can change it and that name is reflected over interface
+- **Company Name :** Company Name is shown but we can change it and that name is reflected over interface.

-- **Zone, Appliance Time Zone and Default Locale:** You can change default time zone and locale as per wish
+- **Zone, Appliance Time Zone and Default Locale:** You can change default time zone and locale as per wish.

 - **Server Control** decides roles of each appliance.
-So don't On any options without need and put all other options default
+So don't enable any options just keep them as it is unless you need any specifically.

 #### In Access Control